 4. Reflective identity

-The students who got the most out of the modules were the ones who stopped waiting for the conditions to improve and started working with the conditions as they were.
+In the journals, some of the most developed reflections came from students who stopped waiting for the conditions to improve and started working with the conditions as they were.
 Latency as a compositional constraint rather than a defect to be routed around.
 Uncertainty as an artistic condition rather than a technical failure.

 The journal entries where this shift is most visible are not the ones that describe what the student did.
 They are the ones that describe a change in how the student understands their own practice — who they are as a musician in relation to an environment they cannot fully control.
-That is a different kind of outcome than anything a timing metric captures.
+That is a different kind of self-reported change that a timing metric does not capture; it is not, by itself, proof of a stable identity outcome.

 The Assessment Problem